materialdigital/pmd-server/docs/pages/services/onto-docker.md

 ## Description

-OntoDocker is a Flask application-prototype to access a Blazegraph and Jena instance via a GUI and an API.
+ontodocker is a Flask application-prototype to access a Blazegraph and Jena Fuseki instance via a GUI and an API.

 API authentication via JWT and OIDC.
 Allowed Content-Types to upload are "text/turtle" and "application/rdf+xml" as .ttl/.rdf files